Saskatchewan Highway 952

-Highway 952 is a provincial highway in the Canadian province of Saskatchewan.
+Highway 952 is a provincial highway in Saskatchewan, Canada.
 It runs from Highway 263 in Emma Lake to Okema Beach.
 It is about 6.3 km long.

-Highway 952 provides access to the subdivisions of Carwin Park, Guise Beach, McIntosh Point, and Okema Beach.
+Highway 952 provides access to the subdivisions of Carwin Park, Guises Beach, McIntosh Point, and Okema Beach.
 The Emma Lake (Murray Point) Recreation Site section of Great Blue Heron Provincial Park on Emma Lake is also accessible from Highway 952.